khanziaullah/DotNetCore/README.md

 # DotNetCore

-.Net Core is platform independent .Net.
+.Net Core is cross-platform .Net.
 It can run on:

 	• Windows
 	• Linux, and
-	• Mac
-	• Android (I assume).
+	• MacOS

 I am running .Net Core 2.0 and its installation/configuration has improved since .Net Core 1.0.
 It comes with Visual Studio 2017.